Starting a limited company is often a sensible choice for self-employed workers, but it can present you with a lot of things to get your head around.

 So what are the National Insurance thresholds and how do they affect a director’s salary?

-For the 2020/21 tax year, if your salary is above the National Insurance (NI) ‘Lower Earnings Limit’ (£6,240) but below the NI ‘Primary Threshold’ (£9,500 per year), you don’t pay employee’s NI contributions, but you do retain your State Pension contribution record.
-However, your limited company would have to pay employer's NI contributions on any salary above the NI 'Secondary Threshold' which is lower, at £8,788.
+For the 2021/22 tax year, if your salary is above the National Insurance (NI) ‘Lower Earnings Limit’ (£6,240) but below the NI ‘Primary Threshold’ (£9,568 per year), you don’t pay employee’s NI contributions, but you do retain your State Pension contribution record.
+However, your limited company would have to pay employer’s NI contributions on any salary above the NI ‘Secondary Threshold’ which is £8,840.

-For the 2020/21 tax year, (and the 2021/22 tax year), we’ve calculated that setting your salary at the NI Primary threshold would mean your company will need to pay the Employer’s NI and your company’s profits will be reduced due to the increased salary costs.
+For the 2021/22 tax year, (and the 2022/23 tax year), we’ve calculated that setting your salary at the NI Primary threshold would mean your company will need to pay Employer’s NI and your company’s profits will be reduced due to the increased salary costs.
 Any reduction in your company’s profits reduces the amount of dividends available to distribute to your company’s shareholders.

 High or low salary - why might I want to take a higher salary?